After MySQL is installed, the data directory must be initialized,

 testdatabase that you can use to test MySQL.
 The program also creates privilege table entries for the initial account or accounts.

 test_.
-For a complete listing and description of the grant tables, see Chapter 4, The MySQL Access Privilege System.
+For a complete listing and description of the grant tables, see Chapter 4, Access Control and Account Management.

 For a more secure installation, invoke mysql_install_db with the